The pH is a measurement of how acidic or alkalic a substance is. The outer parts of your intimate area, your vulva, have a pH of 5...

-The female body is amazing, and goes through many different stages during life.
-When talking about menopause, the estrogen levels gives us many answers on the symptoms we get and what is happening with the body.
+When it comes to menopause, the estrogen levels gives us many answers on the symptoms we get and what is happening with the body.
 Menopause is the time for the woman’s last menstrual bleeding, but the symptoms can begin several years before, which is called premenopause.
 It is followed by perimenopause, the time around menopause.
 Menopause is replaced by post-menopause that lasts a lifetime.

 Products to ease vaginal dryness

 Due to the reduction of estrogen during menopause, the mucous membranes in the vulva and vagina become thinner as does the content of collagen and elastin.
 Symptoms such as irritations, dryness and the tenderness in the vulva are common, but can be reduced by using the DeoDoc Oil Series.